Idaho Whitetail Rut Prediction 2026: Peak Dates and the Week to Hunt

 Does the moon change when the rut happens in Idaho?

-No. Conception-date data shows breeding dates hold steady regardless of moon phase, including the November 7 full moon in 2026.
+No. Conception-date data shows breeding dates hold steady regardless of moon phase.
+In 2026 the new moon falls November 9 and the full moon November 24 — dark nights over the seeking and early chase, a full moon as breeding winds down — and neither one moves a breeding date.
 Moon and weather affect daytime movement, not breeding — hunt the cold fronts and treat the moon as a footnote.

 Put it to work this season.